jll63/yomm2/reference/intrusive_modes.md

 The second template argument - either `direct`, the default, or `indirect` - specifies how the method pointer is stored inside the objects.
 In `direct` mode, it is a straight pointer to the method table.
-While such objects exist, `update_methods` cannot be called safely (for example, after dynamically loading a library), because the pointers would be invalidated.
+While such objects exist, `update` cannot be called safely (for example, after dynamically loading a library), because the pointers would be invalidated.

 In indirect mode, objects contains a pointer to a pointer to the method table.
-Because of the indirection, this makes method calls slightly slower, but `update_methods` can be safely called at any time.
+Because of the indirection, this makes method calls slightly slower, but `update` can be safely called at any time.

 Intrusive mode works with multiple inheritance, but not with repeated inheritance, just like the orthogonal mode [^1].
 If a class inherits from more